sequenceplanner/sp_health/README.md

 To run production at NÄL: sbt runProdNal

-The pub-sub subscriptions that are used is defined in application.conf (dev version) and prod_nal.conf(prod version)
+The pub-sub subscriptions that are used are defined in application.conf (dev version) and prod_nal.conf(prod version)